Academy of Management Board of Governors

-Vice President & Program Chair: Herman Aguinis, George Washington University
+President-Elect & Coordinator of Professional Divisions: Herman Aguinis, George Washington University

 Herman Aguinis is the Avram Tucker Distinguished Scholar at the George Washington University School of Business.
 Previously, he held the John F. Mee Chair in Management in the Kelley School of Business at Indiana University.
 He has held visiting scholar positions at universities in Australia, China, France, Spain, Singapore, South Africa, Malaysia, Puerto Rico, and Argentina.
 His multi-disciplinary, multi-method, and multi-level research addresses the acquisition, development, and deployment of human capital in organizations and organizational research methods.